zakattack9/WRaPiC/README.md

 dhcp-range=10.0.0.32,10.0.0.128,12h

 # Assign static IPs to the kube cluster members (RPi K8s worker nodes 1 to 3)
-# This would make it easier for tunneling, certs, etc.
+# This will make it easier for tunneling, certs, etc.
-# RPi MAC address: b8:27:eb:00:00:0X
+# Replace b8:27:eb:00:00:0X with the Raspberry Pi's actual MAC address
 dhcp-host=b8:27:eb:00:00:01,10.0.0.50
 dhcp-host=b8:27:eb:00:00:02,10.0.0.51
 dhcp-host=b8:27:eb:00:00:03,10.0.0.52